-- 72(1) The council must, when it designates a councillor as a full-time councillor, determine the working hours for the office held by that councillor. - (2) A councillor who was designated as a full-time councillor may apply for permission of the council to undertake other paid work (in this rule "private work"). - (3) An application for private work must be lodged in writing with the municipal manager and must state the following: - (a) the nature of the private work the applicant wishes to undertake; - (b) an estimation of the demands such work will make on the time and availability of the applicant; and - (c) where such work will be performed.
+72(1) The council must, when it designates a councillor as a full-time councillor, determine the working hours for the office held by that councillor.

+(2) A councillor who was designated as a full-time councillor may apply for permission of the council to undertake other paid work (in this rule "private work").

+- (3) An application for private work must be lodged in writing with the municipal manager and must state the following: - (a) the nature of the private work the applicant wishes to undertake; - (b) an estimation of the demands such work will make on the time and availability of the applicant; and (c) where such work will be performed. - (4) The council may grant or refuse an application for private work, provided that- - (a) permission to perform private work may not be unreasonably refused; and - (b) when the council refuses an application it must state the reasons for its refusal. - (5) The meeting where an application for private work is considered may not be closed.